monal28/Toxic-Comment-Classification-with-DistilBERT/README.md

 4. **Model Building** – Use a distilled BERT transformer with a binary classification head.
 5. **Training Loop** – Train with class imbalance handling using weighted BCE loss and evaluate with accuracy & AUC.
 6. **Evaluation** – Test on multilingual and English-only subsets, and visualize performance with confusion matrices.
-7. **Real-Time Predictions** – (Optional) Try it out on your own input and see how the model responds.

 ---